shepai/ant_trajectory/README.md

 # ant_trajectory

+## Environment
+We put together an envionrment that uses a lookup table from a real envrionment the ants are in.
+The explanation on how these images are gathered is explained further in the Ant trajectory data section.
+The environment in ```/grid_environment``` uses little memory as there is no 3D rendering going on.
+It makes a good candidate for simplistic gyms.
+Our GA and RL example programs in ```/experimental```.
+Some code needs to be altered so the correct paths are being used.

 ## Genetic algorithm
 THe code for the genetic algorithm found in /GA_code has the controller (GA_MODEL) and the optimizer (genetic_algorithm).
 The optimiser code improts the controller neural network, and evolves it using the microbial algorithm.